If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Cutter, Hammer and Stone

 These abilities also have all of their 3D models and animations returning from Kirby's Return to Dream Land, but are nowhere to be seen in the final game.
-Unlike Fire, they do not have icons for Magolor races, so they were probably used as a base for the Smash ability, since it uses attacks from these 3 abilities.
+Unlike Fire, they do not have icons for Magolor races.
+This is because they were used as a base for the Smash ability, since it uses attacks from these 3 abilities and that said ability also doesn't have its own folder unlike the others.

 Unused Languages